Tabernacle of the Heavens Mapping Research: Hebrews 8:5

 This material was omitted from my dissertation due to space limitations.
 Bibliographic references, abbreviations, figures, tables, and appendixes locate in the main work: William W. Henry Jr., “Atonement and the Logic of Resurrection in Hebrews 9:27–28: Jesus’ Ministry to Lead Believers for Salvation into Heaven a Very Little While after Individual Death and Judgment” (PhD diss., Southwestern Baptist Theological Seminary, 2023).

-This omitted supplmental material explores visual mapping, in the Tabernacle of the Heavens, of the biblical revelation of Jesus, as the Christ, in atonement and in his ministry as shepherd of believers, either on approach to God in spiritual bodies at death, or like transformation while living at his second coming.
+This omitted supplemental material explores visual mapping, in the Tabernacle of the Heavens, of the biblical revelation of Jesus, as the Christ, in atonement and in his ministry as shepherd of believers, either on approach to God in spiritual bodies at death, or like transformation while living at his second coming.
 The horizontal and vertical mapping illustrates the coherence of the biblical, first-century, aiōn-field [apocalyptic], creation background of the kingdom of the heavens that explores in the dissertation work.
 Further research is needed in this considered venue.

-William W. Henry Jr., MATh, MD, PhD
+William W. Henry Jr., MATh, MD, PhD Supervisor: Terry Wilder, PhD School of Theology Southwestern Baptist Theological Seminary, 2023